idolwave/GitHub/README.md

 <li>Pull Request (PR): A pull request is a proposal to merge changes from one branch into another.
 It allows for code review, testing, and and collaboration before merging the changes into the target branch.</li>

-<p>Expanded Explanation:</p>
-Code Review: Team members can review the changes, provide feedback, and suggest improvements to ensure code quality and consistency.
+<li>Code Review: Team members can review the changes, provide feedback, and suggest improvements to ensure code quality and consistency.
 Testing: Changes can be tested in a controlled environment to confirm they don't introduce bugs or break existing functionality.
 Collaboration: Developers can discuss and refine the changes through comments or by committing additional improvements to the branch.
-A pull request acts as a safeguard to ensure only well-reviewed and tested code is integrated into the main branch or another target branch.
+A pull request acts as a safeguard to ensure only well-reviewed and tested code is integrated into the main branch or another target branch.</li>